Parsis: Self-perceptions

 In this sense, Parsi is an ethno-religious designator, whose definition is of contention among its members, similar to the identity question among Jews.

 Some members of the community additionally contend that a child must have a Parsi father to be eligible for introduction into the faith, but this assertion is considered by most to be a violation of the Zoroastrian tenets of gender equality and may be a remnant of an old legal definition of the term Parsi.

 An oft-quoted legal definition of Parsi is based on a 1909 ruling (since nullified) that not only stipulated that a person could not become a Parsi by converting to the Zoroastrian faith but also noted:

 This definition was overturned several times.
 The equality principles of the Indian Constitution void the patrilineal restrictions expressed in the third clause.
 The second clause was contested and overturned in 1948.
-On appeal in 1950, the 1948 ruling was upheld and the entire 1909 definition was deemed an obiter dictum – a collateral opinion and not legally binding (re-affirmed in 1966).)
+On appeal in 1950, the 1948 ruling was upheld and the entire 1909 definition was deemed an obiter dictum – a collateral opinion and not legally binding (re-affirmed in 1966).

-There is a growing voice within the community that if indeed equality must be re-established then the only acceptable solution is to allow a child to be initiated into the faith only if both parents are Parsi.

-Nonetheless, the opinion that the 1909 ruling is legally binding continues to persist, even among the better-read and moderate Parsis.

 Population

-According to the 2011 Census of India, there are 57,264 Parsis in India.
+According to the 2011 census of India, there are 57,264 Parsis in India.
 According to the National Commission for Minorities, there are a "variety of causes that are responsible for this steady decline in the population of the community", the most significant of which were childlessness and migration.

-Demographic trends project that by 2020 the Parsis will number only 23,000.
+If Demographic trends project that by 2020 the Parsis will number only 23,000.
 The Parsis will then cease to be called a community and will be labeled a 'tribe'.
+The Parsi population went up by 233 since 2013, adjusting the 2011 estimate to ~57,497 by early 2020.

 One-fifth of the decrease in population is attributed to migration.
 There are sizeable Parsi communities in the United Kingdom, Australia, Canada, and the United States.
 A slower birthrate than deathrate accounts for the rest: as of 2001, Parsis over the age of 60 make up for 31% of the community.
-Only 4.7% of the Parsi community are under 6 years of age, which translates to 7 births per year per 1000 individuals.
+Only 4.7% of the Parsi community are under 6 years of age, which translates to 7 births per year per 1,000 individuals.
 Concerns have been raised in recent years over the rapidly declining population of the Parsi community in India.